JeffBoss625/peep-rpg/info/attack.md

         A goblin thrusts his spear at a novice fighter.
 The spear rips through his shield and jack-of-plate doublet hitting the novice's torso and causing 5 points damage.

-        That's the short summary, in fact, the game engine generated a more detailed account:
+        That's the short summary; the game engine generated a more detailed account:

         A goblin thrusts a spear at a novice fighter.
 The fighter could not move enough avoid the thrust but does manage to move his light-weight wood/leather shield up to block.
         The block has a poor deflection and 95% of the thrust is delivered to the shield and penetrates clean through.
 The shield absorbs only 15% of the thrust.
-        The remaining 80% of the thrust strikes through to the fighter's jack-of-plate doublet.
+        The remaining 80% of the thrust strikes the fighter's jack-of-plate doublet.
-        This thrust penetrates between plates in the doublet which absorbs only 10% of the thrust and so 70% of that thrust damages the fighter.
+        The doublet does not deflect the blow.
+The spear hit lands between metal plates in the doublet which absorbs only 10% of the thrust as the spear penetrates through wounding the fighter who takes 70% of the damage (5 points).

         The novice's shield and doublet take piercing damage and are now slightly less effective.

-5.
+5. If the defender's **block** fails, the attacker may score a hit directly on the defender.

+    For Example:

+        Summary of attack:

+        A goblin thrusts his spear at a novice fighter.
+The novice fails to raise his shield in time and the thrust rips through his jack-of-plate doublet into his torso causing 8 points damage.

+        That's the short summary; the game engine generated a more detailed account:

+        A goblin thrusts a spear at a novice fighter.
+The fighter could not move enough avoid the thrust he also fails to raise his light-weight wood/leather shield up to block.
+        The remaining thrust strikes the fighter's jack-of-plate doublet.
+        The doublet does not deflect the blow.
+The spear hit lands between metal plates in the doublet which absorbs only 10% of the thrust as the spear penetrates through wounding the fighter who takes 90% of the damage (8 points).

+        The novice's doublet takes piercing damage and are now slightly less effective.

+    ... or the attack may be **deflected** by the underlying equipment, glancing off a titanium chestplate for example.
+Again, experience, strength, class and material play a role in chance and amount of deflection.